Dion's: Development

 In 1979, a year after opening their first restaurant, Dion’s built their second location in the North Towne Plaza shopping center in Albuquerque, NM.
 Soon after that they receive a positive write-up in the Albuquerque Journal which helped boost their sales and sent them on their way to sustainable sales gains in the years to come.

 In the early days their stores were located in strip shopping centers around Albuquerque, but starting in 1987, Dion's quickly evolved into free-standing buildings.
 The new free-standing locations came with drive thru windows which allowed customers to call in their order ahead and pick it up at the window.
 The pick up window worked very well and eventually accounted for nearly 35% of each store's sales.
 It became a standard feature on all new freestanding stores.
 Today all their stores are freestanding and average in size of 5,200 square feet.

 Food

 Dion’s has a menu with three main items; pizza, salads, and subs.
-Pizzas are handmade, and available in three sizes.
-Salads come in two sizes, single or family servings.
+Pizzas are handmade, and available in three regular sizes and two gourmet.
+Salads come in three sizes, half, full, or family servings.
 Their subs can come on either wheat or white bread.
 Dessert options are cookies and brownies.
 Beverage options include sodas, lemonade, and sweet tea or unsweetened tea, they also have Arnold Palmer.

 Distinctive New Mexican cuisine pizza toppings include New Mexico chile and piñón.

 Dion's is also known for its "green chile ranch" and "Greek dressing" which it sells in bottles.